ReentrantCoder/present/sdp/conclusion.md

 ####Wrapping Up

 In the presentation, we covered structural design patterns.
+We've seen that both the adapter and facade patterns modify the clients interface.
+We've examined the similarities between the compositie, decorator, and proxy patterns.
+And we've learned how the flyweight pattern helps save memory.

 Thank you for reading.
 I hope this presentation taught or refreshed your structural design patterns.